inouye-lab/pcf/README.md

 The next step is to get estimated VAE.
 Run the following sweep under the directory `VAE`
 ```$ wandb sweep configs/law.yaml```.

+## Notes
+The result with DCEVAE on Adult can be found in the branch `dcevae`.
+We created a separate branch due to some difference in model and experiment setup.

 ## Citation
 If you find this code useful, we would be grateful if you cite our [paper](https://openreview.net/forum?id=J0Itri0UiN)
 ```